 Students should also be aware of the social media policies of non-Duke facilities and adhere to these.
 Breach of these policies may result in additional penalties from the facility.

-Duke's Social Media Policy and Glossary, with link to FAQs
+Duke Health System's Social Media Policy and Glossary is available here.